Updated: 7 days ago

 “I thought that the best thing was to be near these patients to see how they feel,” said Aboh.
 “I want to know their reason for still loving God.
 I wanted to know if my mom still loved God when she died.”

 After inquiring about applying, the chaplain took him over to St. Luke’s Hospital, where they told him that their last available position had been filled.
-The next morning Aboh received a call from the secretary at the hospital saying that one of the applicants had dropped out, and that if he wanted to position, he could.
+The next morning Aboh received a call from the secretary at the hospital saying that one of the applicants had dropped out, and that if he wanted the position, he could have it.

 “It was so hectic,” said Aboh.
 “I would go for my studies in the university and go to the hospital and work in the parish.
 Sometimes I would only sleep for two hours each night, but I was young, so I was able to put up with it.”

 In 2001, after finishing his Clinical Pastoral Education and his master’s, he got a job in East Tennessee.
 Aboh got a job as a hospital chaplain with the Alexian Brothers in Signal Mountain, Tennessee.
 That same year he met the bishop of the Knoxville diocese and immediately struck up a friendship.

 “Bede is a source of unity,” said Archbishop Joseph Kurtz of Louisville, Kentucky.
 “He has an engaging personality that makes people comfortable.
 I can go on and on talking about how much I appreciate his friendship.”

 Kurtz asked Aboh to come for the Knoxville diocese, which Aboh did after turning in his letter of resignation in Nigeria.
 He also resigned from the Alexian Brothers with 11 months' notice for them to find another Catholic chaplain to fill his shoes.